trpc-group/trpc/docs/en/architecture_design.md

 ## Specific Architecture Design

-Before talking about the specific architecture design, let's first look at the process of rpc call.
+Before talking about the specific architecture design, let's first look at the process of RPC.
 From a developer's perspective, it allows you to make cross-node function call like local function call.
 Usually a complete RPC process is as follows:

 ![rpc](/docs/images/rpc.png)